deepakcr07/india-tourism-dashboard-excel/README.md

 ## Project Overview

-This project presents an interactive Excel dashboard built to analyze tourist destinations across India.
-The dashboard provides insights into ratings, entrance fees, accessibility, visiting times, and tourist attraction categories.
+This project showcases an interactive Excel dashboard built using Pivot Tables, Pivot Charts, and Slicers to analyze tourist destinations across India.
+The dashboard provides insights into ratings, accessibility, entrance fees, visiting times, and attraction categories.

 ## Objective